opentok/opentok-rtc/README.md

    the Open Sans font (the main font used in the user interface) from the Google font library (fonts.googleapis.com) or not.

+* `JQUERY_URL` (Optional, default value: 'https://ajax.googleapis.com/ajax/libs/jquery/'):
+   Route of the CDN that will be used to load JQuery scripts.

 ## Customizing the UI

 For information on how to customize OpenTokRTC's UI, see [CUSTOMIZING-UI.md](CUSTOMIZING-UI.md).